 micro-via techniques as necessary to shorten the via stubs.
 Stub lengths of less than 30

 mils are recommended.

 additional ground reference vias for the package edge differential pairs in order to

 keep ground reference via symmetry for the two signal vias that comprise a differential

 Place the AC coupling capacitors on FPGA TX paths close to the FPGA or connector.
 Do not place them in the middle of the trace routing.

 cutting the ground planes beneath the connector PCB pad, considering the

 connector pin and PCB pad, for less return loss.

-long stub caused by the connector pin and PCB pad.
+slot connector high-speed signal pin breakout is at the periphery of the connector as shown below to avoid a long stub caused by the connector pin and PCB pad.